 Cragside

 Cragside has to be one of my favourite places that I’ve visited.
-We visited on the way home from Northumberland, only about 20 minutes from where we were in Alnwick.
-Cragside is a Victorian country house built in the 19th century and was the first house in the world to be lit using hydroelectric power.
+About 20 minutes away from Alnwick, Cragside is a Victorian country house built in the 19th century and was the first house in the world to be lit using hydroelectric power.
 It is also National Trust property, and you can pay to go into the house, gardens or both.

 The House